Top 5 Things Indians Wish They Knew Before Moving Abroad

 What to do:

-- Don’t isolate yourself — join Desi communities or social groups nearby
+• Don’t isolate yourself — join Desi communities or local social groups

 Final Thoughts

 Moving abroad is a bold step.
 It takes courage, patience, and a lot of self-belief.
-The more mentally and practically prepared you are, the smoother the journey becomes.
+The more mentally and practically prepared you are, the smoother your journey becomes.

 So plan ahead, stay connected to your roots, and give yourself space to grow.
-You’ve got this.
+Be ready for change — that’s the only constant when you start a new life abroad.